codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc.md

 1. Test integration with the IdP:

     >Before enabling SSO for users in Codefresh, you **MUST** make sure that it is working for the test user.
-    When SSO is enabled for a user, Codefresh allows login only through the SSO for the user and blocks logins through other IdPs.
-If the selected SSO method does not work for some reason, the is locked out of Codefresh.
+    When SSO is enabled for a user, Codefresh allows login only through the SSO and blocks logins through other IdPs.
+If the selected SSO method does not work for some reason, the user is locked out of Codefresh.

-    1. In the Codefresh UI, on the toolbar, click the **Settings** icon and then select **Account Settings**.
+    1. In the Codefresh UI, on the toolbar, from your avatar dropdown, select **Account Settings**.
     1. In the sidebar, from Access & Collaboration, select [**Users & Teams**](https://g.codefresh.io/2.0/account-settings/single-sign-on){:target="\_blank"}.
     1. Add an active user to be used for testing.
 We recommend you use your own user.
     1. From the **SSO** dropdown, select the provider you want to test.